icambridge/iain.sexy/source/_drafts/2014-11-21-hack-types.markdown

 <!-- more -->

-List of basic types
+## List of basic types

-Primitive, one most basic types that are used in most programming languages.
+Primitive are one most basic types that are used in most programming languages.

 * string
 * int - Integer